JaimeMitchell/task-list-api/README.md

 # Task List API

-Link to my deployed Heroku app: https://jaime-task-list-api.herokuapp.com/ It will need the appropriate paths to run, such as /tasks, /tasks<task_id>, /goals, /goals/<goals_id>/tasks The id is always an integer in these routes.
+Link to my deployed Heroku app: https://jaime-task-list-api.herokuapp.com/ (May be turned off now that it's not free).
+It will need the appropriate paths to run, such as /tasks, /tasks<task_id>, /goals, /goals/<goals_id>/tasks The id is always an integer in these routes.

 ## Project Directions